 q. will i be notified if someone in the department tests positive for covid-19?

 You will be notified only if the contact tracing process indicates that you were in contact with someone who tested positive.
 Privacy considerations do not allow chemistry to disclose the name and testing status of any specific individual.
 This process is described in depth in the June 30 email “COVID-19” available here.
+We expect to release a more detailed process soon to provide more detail about sanitizing common areas.

 q.
 I have a concern or complaint about the department of chemistry’s response to covid-19.
 Who can I contact outside the department?